tdewolff/Dex/STYLE.md

 ### JS

 - Begin bracket appears immediately after the statement (one space)
-- End brackets has its own line
+- End brackets have their own line
 - Brackets are never omitted